Getting Warmer on Wellness Tech

 Giving Out Too Much of a Good Thing

-Because they know everything, of course Google recognizes the potential for this holistic, around-the-clock approach to backfire by pummeling users with notifications that eventually become white noise.
+Because they know everything, of course, Google recognizes the potential for this holistic, around-the-clock approach to backfire by pummeling users with notifications that eventually become white noise.
 Similar to the rules-engine built into the mHealth platform we helped develop, Google is taking a “conversational” approach to notifications that will also consolidate messaging to prevent overload.
-Based on data from a pilot program for the platform we worked on, we know this can make a meaningful difference in crossing the effectiveness hurdle.
+Based on data from a pilot program for the wellness tech platform we worked on, we know this can make a meaningful difference in crossing the effectiveness hurdle.

 White Hot Potential